-The council previously approved the residential lead service line replacement program during its June 7 meeting.
-Sycamore Acting City Manager Maggie Peck said during the Monday meeting the program gives a $1,000 credit to homeowners whose service line replacement would not involve roadwork and a $2,000 credit for replacement that would involve roadwork due to the water main being on the opposite side of the street from the house.
+The City Council previously approved the residential lead service line replacement program during its June 7 meeting.
+Sycamore acting City Manager Maggie Peck said during the Monday meeting that the program gives a $1,000 credit to homeowners whose service line replacement would not involve roadwork and a $2,000 credit for replacement that would involve roadwork due to the water main being on the opposite side of the street from the house.

-“So it was our intent to give them the credit back – once they ... fill out their application, got approval, had the work done, pay their bill and submitted for reimbursement, we would give them a credit on their utility account,” Peck said.
+“So it was our intent to give them the credit back,” Peck said.
+“Once they fill out their application, got approval, had the work done, pay their bill and submitted for reimbursement, we would give them a credit on their utility account.”

-“While the City is responsible for water mains, city code ... identifies the property owner as the responsible party for all repairs for or replacement of water service pipes 4 from point of connection to the city water main to the building,” staff wrote in the documents.
+“While the city is responsible for water mains, city code ... identifies the property owner as the responsible party for all repairs for or replacement of water service pipes from point of connection to the city water main to the building,” staff wrote in the documents.